Soldier running uphill during a military running program endurance session

 • Weeks 1–2: Short easy runs, lots of rest/cross-training, and gentle intervals (e.g., 1 min run, 2 min walk x5).

-• Weeks 3–4: Slightly longer easy runs plus short sprints for military within a run and another longer easy run.
+• Weeks 3–4: Slightly longer easy runs plus a sessions that adds short sprints within an easy run to introduce controlled speed, and another longer easy run.

 • Weeks 5–6: Varied-pace runs, longer intervals (e.g., 2 min run, 1 min walk x6), and a weekly long run up to about 45 minutes.
 This steady progression increases endurance and speed while avoiding overload.